schibsted/jslt/tutorial.md

 The `import` statement must appear before any variable or function declarations.
 You can have any number of them, and a module can import other modules.
 Cyclic imports are not allowed.

+For now, modules are imported from the classpath, and there is no resolution of relative paths.